chaoskagami/corbenik/doc/features.md

      * svcBackdoor (incomplete)
  * Luma
    * Loader replacement.
 CPU speed/language emulation
+ * Corbenik
+   * Arbitrary service injection to empty slots.
+     Similar results can be achieved in cakes, but with much pain.

 [1] I'm not just referring to speed; I'm referring to purpose-based optimization.
 For example;
     do you want something well documented?
 Would you choose a slower algorithm that can be more easily debugged at the expense of speed?
-Would you use preprocessor macros to use multiple?
+Would you use preprocessor macros to use different implementations?

     CakesFW is Speed/Read.
 Speed first, keep readability if possible whenever possible.
 Which is a good approach.